giventofly/exportpwp/README.md

 ## Changelog

+### 2020-04-30
+* Internationalization removal of extra fields: e.g. "Format: Standard" to "Standard"
+* Fixed escaping double quotes correctly when they appeared

 ### 2020-04-29
 * Removed unnecessary text (eg. Format: Standard to Standard)
 * Fixed names that contained " in them (again) for proper import in LibreOffice Calc